 09:30 – 11:30 : Horse and cart ride around city

-If we had to choose the number one child-friendly activity in Marrakesh then it might just the be the horse and cart rides around the city.
+If we had to choose the number one thing to do in Marrakech with a toddler or baby then it might just the be the horse and cart rides around the city.
 You’ll have to put on your best haggling coat initially but once you have agreed a fare you’ll be whisked away from the main square and taken on a magical journey around the city.
-The kids will love the horses, sat in the beautiful carriage with the wind rushing through their hair.
+The little ones will love the horses, sat in the beautiful carriage with the wind rushing through their hair.
 You’ll have the option of choosing the length of the journey so you can pick the trip which suits your kids.

 11:30 – 13:00 : Lunch at a child-friendly restaurant